hui9883/CEF_2025/README.md

-# CEF_code — Assess temporal, spatial, and technological factors for energy storage induced whole-system cost and emission
+# CEF_code — Energy system whole-system cost-emission impact: trade-off or co-benefits

 This project runs a full workflow on PyPSA networks in four stages: